 Looking to build yourself the best possible gaming PC for $500?
 This one is it!
-With a brand new i3 7100, a GTX 1050 Ti, 8GB of RAM and 1TB of storage, you’ll be gaming at 60fps in 1080p in the majority of AAA games!
+With an AMD Ryzen 3 1200, a 4GB GTX 1050 Ti, 8GB of RAM and 1TB of storage, you’ll be able to play your favorite games without an issue.

-If you were to go into any store and spend around $500 on a desktop, you’re going to walk away with a hunk of junk that struggles to run Solitaire in 720p, let alone any game that you’re actually planning on playing.
+If you were to go into any store and spend around $500 on a prebuilt desktop, you’re going to walk away with a hunk of junk that struggles to run Minesweeper in 720p, let alone any games that you’re actually planning on playing.
 But, building your own gaming PC will set you up with something with wayyyy more gaming potential, and plus, you can say “I built that.”

 Keep in mind that the price listed below is only for the tower itself, and you will still need a keyboard, mouse, monitor, some kind of audio and an operating system to make it complete.

 - A smaller Phillips head screwdriver

 - Patience, and lots of it

 That’s about all you’re going to need, seriously.
 If this is the first gaming computer you’ve ever built, it might seem like a daunting process that only an expert could complete, but you would be wrong.
 Building your own gaming PC couldn’t be easier, and there are a ton of concise guides out there that will walk you through the process.